December 2020 has trundled in at last -

 So on this blessed December day, I’m wishing it all away!

 May the Corona perish in the gentle warmth of spring

-Helped along by its archnnemesis, the grand old vaccine.
+Helped along by its archnemesis, the grand old vaccine.

-May the dearly departed find rest and cosmic grace;
+May the dear departed find rest and cosmic grace;

 May their earth-bound loved ones begin to make their peace